michellehudson/datamanagement/handouts/101_handout.md

 ## What does this stage involve?

 Archiving and preserving research data is different from distributing it or backing it up regularly.
 Preservation ensures long-term retention of the data and the necessary migration from format to format that will be required to keep the data usable over a time period.
-How long you retain your data is often up to what your funding dictates -- some grants say three years, others five.
-In some cases, your data may have value for an indefinite period of time.

 ## What tools and resources are available?